 Expanding to new markets does not need to be difficult with the right support at hand from an experienced legal representative.
 By taking the time to get to know and understand the country’s business and commercial culture as well as a basic, but nevertheless important, grasp of the legal framework, expansion becomes that much easier.
 A legal representative in Chile is a key element to ensure your company complies with legislation.
+According to Chilean law, to be a legal representative in Chile, you must be at least 18 years old and a permanent resident or Chilean citizen.
+It is not mandatory to be a shareholder of the company or an accountant for example, although it is sometimes the case.

 Latin America carries a burdensome reputation for being a legally complex destination to carry out business.
 Certain regulatory complexities do stifle growth in certain countries.
 However, Chile has the most business-friendly environment in Latin America.
 Alongside that, Chile has a growing economy, strong infrastructure, and above all, a welcoming approach to foreign investment.